This page may contain affiliate links. Learn More.

 My daycare kid’s favorite soup is this easy and inexpensive taco soup.
 My daughter, who is grown now, begs for it all the time still too.
 When I see teenagers around town that I kept as kids, they always mention my taco soup.
 The cauliflower butternut squash soup is one of my very favorites.

 For more inspiration, check out these easy dinner ideas for meatless meals.
 And don’t forget meatless breakfast ideas.
+And don’t forget meatless meals for picky eaters here.
+I’m an expert on picky eaters after doing daycare for 26 years and serving meals to more than 100 different kids.
 I hope you have a ton of new inspiration for your meatless meals!
 And I hope it challenges you to enjoy more meatless meals at your house.
 Happy eating!